ethanwong05/FAI_VolleyballAnalyzer/README.md

 # Volleyball Activity Recognition with Rally Prediction

 ## Overview

-This project, developed for CS5100 Foundations of AI, implements a deep learning system for volleyball activity recognition and rally prediction.
-It analyzes frames of video clips from the Volleyball Dataset to predict individual player actions (e.g., spiking, blocking), group activities (e.g., left-pass, right-spike), and rally outcomes (e.g., which team is likely to win).
-The model leverages a pre-trained AlexNet backbone, LSTM for temporal modeling, self-attention for group interactions, and a graph convolutional network (GCN) for spatial relationships.
-By using computer vision and neural network training, the system provides insights into play dynamics through action classification, activity recognition, and rally probability estimation.
+This project implements a deep learning system for volleyball activity recognition using PyTorch.
+It predicts individual player actions (e.g., spiking, blocking), group activities (e.g., left-pass, right-spike), and rally outcomes (e.g., which team is likely to win the rally) from video clips.
+The system leverages a combination of a pre-trained AlexNet backbone, LSTM for temporal modeling, self-attention for group interactions, and a graph convolutional network (GCN) for spatial relationships.

+The project is designed to process the Volleyball Dataset, which contains annotated frames from video clips of volleyball matches.
+It supports training, evaluation, and visualization modes, with detailed metrics for performance analysis.

 ## Features